Frequently Asked Questions

 A. No. Many benefits are not included in the public charge rule.
 See the benefits list below

-Enrollment in the following Illinois benefits is not counted in the public charge test (see this link for a longer list of safe benefits):
+Enrollment in the following Illinois benefits is not counted in the public charge test:

 - Enrollment in Medicaid and Medicaid-like programs such as VTTC Medical, Health Benefit for Immigrant Adult (HBIA) and Health Benefit for Immigrant Seniors (HBIS), All Kids, Moms & Babies, and ACA Adult Medicaid;